Updated

 Google Workspace integration is seamless.
 If you’re already in the Google ecosystem, Gemini feels native rather than bolted on.

 Bundled storage adds real value.
-2TB of Google One storage with the Pro plan makes the effective AI cost much lower than competitors.
+5TB of Google One storage with the Pro plan (up from 2TB, at the same price) makes the effective AI cost much lower than competitors.

 Speed.
 Gemini’s response times are noticeably faster than Claude and often faster than ChatGPT, especially for straightforward queries.